 Once a nutritional formulation has been chosen, it is important to determine the appropriate measured portion to be fed at each meal, as well as determining meal frequency (at least twice daily).
 It is a myth that dogs can accept responsibility for feeding themselves without overeating.
 Dog foods today are very tasty and very calorie-dense, which means a little goes a long way.
 Your veterinarian is the very best resource for a food portion recommendation.

-When nutrient profile, meal size, and meal frequency are in place, it is important to keep track of your dog’s weight and body condition to fine-tune portioning.
-Also, as your dog ages and her body changes, it will be important to adjust the nutritional formulation to meet her changing needs.
-Puppy, adult dog, and senior are three significant life stages we need to address nutritionally.
+When nutrient profile, meal size, and meal frequency are in place, it is important to keep track of your dog's weight and body condition to fine-tune portioning.
+Also, as your dog ages and his body changes, it will be important to adjust the nutritional formulation to meet his changing needs.
+Puppy, adult dog, and senior dog are three significant life stages that need to be addressed nutritionally.
 In addition, there are many medical conditions that can be managed or improved by feeding specific nutritional profiles.
-Your veterinarian is always ready to help you make the best nutritional choices for your dog – at any age, at any size, and in any condition.
+Your veterinarian is always ready to help you make the best nutritional choices for your dog - at any age, at any size, and in any condition.
 Take advantage of nutritional science to make the best nutritional choices to enhance life quality and life expectancy for your dog.